AdobeDocs/marketo.en/help/marketo/product-docs/core-marketo-concepts/programs/program-library/nur-yyyy-mm-advanced-nurture.md

 >[!TIP]
 >
->Don't forget to activate the "Influenced (Program Success)" campaign for tracking success!
+>Don't forget to activate the "04 - Engaged (Program Success)" campaign for tracking success!
 Do this _before_ your emails are sent.